computational-social-science-zurich/research-workshop/README.md

 ## Venue

-All events will take place at ETH Zurich (Haldeneggsteig 4).
+All events will take place at ETH Zurich, IFW building (Haldeneggsteig 4).
 The room details will be announced here.

 ## Preliminary schedule